BIGJRA/BIGJRA.github.io/rejuv.md

 If you chose the first option, fly to Alamissa Urben and enter a door all the way on the left, accessed via the top left side of the area.
-Grab the *Life Orb!* You can also read the journal if you’d like.
+Grab the *Life Orb!* You can also read the journal if you'd like.

 In either case, with all the crests that we found in the crypt, fly to Sashila and talk to the left merchant for some lore, and a *Dusknoir